cibernox/rfcs/text/0000-deprecate-ember-k.md

 # Transition Path

-The obvious first step is to make sure Ember, Ember-data and other pieces of the ecosystem don't use `Ember.K.` internally.
+The obvious first step is to make sure Ember, Ember Data and other pieces of the ecosystem don't use `Ember.K.` internally.

 The suggested transition is to *intentionally* not give `Ember.K` an import path in the new JS modules